NCC-CNC/whattodo/README.md

     -   `app_ui.R`: Defines the (font-end) user interface for the application.
 It performs a similar role to the `ui.R` file in typical Shiny applications.
+-   `server_*`: Defines components used to assemble the server-side logic for the application.
+-   `ui_`\*: Defines functions used to programmatically create HTML elements for the front-end of the application.
+-   `fct_*`: Defines R functions used in the back-end of the application.
+These files contain code used to perform analyses and manipulate the classes.
+-   `utils_*`: Defines utility R functions used in the back-end of the application.

 ## Getting help